 Two Power-Saving Options

-This option balances battery life and browser speed.
+This setting balances battery life and browser speed.
 When unplugged, moderate power-saving steps kick in.
 You should notice little to no slowdown.
 If your battery gets low, stronger power-saving steps activate.
 You may see some slowdown, like less smooth videos.
 A heart pulse icon appears in your toolbar.

 Maximum Savings